 - the stock route network comprises declared stock routes, reserves for travelling stock and other relevant land.
-It is recognised that the network has multiple uses; however, the main use is for travelling stock - options for temporary of stock diversions that may be considered unsafe to travelling stock and drovers (as well as the travelling public), will not be supported - the provision of adequate watering facilities and other infrastructure may be necessary, particularly where existing infrastructure is to be made redundant.
+It is recognised that the network has multiple uses; however, the main use is for travelling stock - options for temporary diverting of stock,, which may be considered unsafe to travelling stock and drovers (as well as the travelling public), will not be supported - the provision of adequate watering facilities and other infrastructure may be necessary, particularly where existing infrastructure is to be made redundant.